Nick Maton Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.79).
+- The White Sox have a 4.84 team ERA that ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to allow 74 total home runs at a clip of 1.4 per game (second-most in the league).

-- Scholtens will start for the White Sox, his first of the season.
+- Cease gets the start for the White Sox, his 12th of the season.
+He is 3-3 with a 4.60 ERA and 60 strikeouts in 58 2/3 innings pitched.

-- The 29-year-old right-hander pitched in relief in his most recent outing this season, one of three appearances so far.

-- In his three games this season, opposing hitters have compiled a batting average of just .214 against him.
-He has a 2.25 ERA and averages 5.6 strikeouts per nine innings.
+- In his most recent time out on Tuesday, the right-hander threw six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.